UMassCDS/satellite-imagery-labeling-tool/docs/Developers-guide.md

 ## Option 1: Local Use and Development
  We recommend this option if you are going to change the application's code or use it only on your own computer and are comfortable with Javascript.

  This project uses [Parcel](https://parceljs.org/) to run development servers and build packages for [a web app](https://parceljs.org/getting-started/webapp/).
 The following instructions detail how to use Parcel with Node.js/npm for this project.
-For convenience, we have also provided the script `start.sh` which includes all these steps.
+For convenience, we have also provided the script `start.sh` which includes the steps for running the application as a development server.

 ### Dependencies
 For development on the Spatial Labeling tool, install [Node.js](https://nodejs.org/en/) and the [Node Package Manager (npm)](https://docs.npmjs.com/) by following the [installation instructions in the npm Docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 You should should also have python 3.11 available in a virtual environment.